-For centuries, moms have served as inspiration for art, movies, music and more.
+For centuries, moms have inspired art, movies, music and more.
 They also have inspired some memorable places in Missouri.
 From ravioli to Route 66, you don’t have to look far to find “mom” in the Show-Me State.

 At Mama Toscano’s in St. Louis, handmade ravioli is still made the way “Nana Kate” did decades ago.
 The three-day process involves butchering and grinding the meat, mixing it with spices and other ingredients, and making the homemade dough.
 The wholesale and retail shop offers two types of the meat-filled pasta – one for boiling and the other for frying (St. Louis style).
-The shop also serves toasted ravioli and a variety of sandwiches to enjoy at one of its outdoor tables or carry out.
+The shop also serves toasted ravioli and a variety of sandwiches to enjoy at an outdoor table or carry out.

-At any one time, 3-6 "mommas and grand mommas” are busy baking homemade pies at Sugar Momma’s in Hermann.
-The shop owner learned her pie-making skills from her own mom, known as the “pie queen” in the nearby town of Rhineland, where she baked pies for a local restaurant.
+At any one time, three to six “mommas and grand mommas” are busy baking homemade pies at Sugar Momma’s in Hermann.
+The shop owner learned her pie-making skills from her own mom, known as the “pie queen” in nearby Rhineland, where she baked pies for a local restaurant.
 Housed in a historic building that was once home to the Ewald Bakery, Sugar Momma’s makes more than 50 kinds of pie and offers old-fashioned candy, ice cream and gift items.

-In addition to favorite dining spots, you can also find "mom" in some of Missouri’s most historic spaces.
+In addition to favorite dining spots, “mom” can also be found in some of Missouri’s historic places.

 As the first permanent European settlement west of the Mississippi River, Ste.
 Genevieve is known as the Mother of the West.
 The town’s National Historic Landmark District is home to dozens of 18th and early 19th century buildings, many reflecting Missouri’s French colonial history.
 Guided tours of the Felix Valle House, the Amourex House, the Bolduc House and others provide a glimpse into the community’s colorful past.